Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 How long does a new kitchen faucet last?

 A quality faucet in a residential kitchen lasts 10-15 years with normal use.
 In Arizona's hard water, you might see deposits on the aerator screen every 2-3 years, but that's maintenance, not failure.
-The actual faucet should outlast that timeframe easily if you buy something decent.
+The should outlast that timeframe easily if you buy something decent.

 Ready to Replace Your Faucet?